LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 - If eligibility has not been determined by the other LEA during the current school year, even though it does not impact LCFF counts for the current year, the new LEA should determine the pupil’s eligibility as soon as possible after enrollment because this information is used in the current year for accountability subgroup determinations and other reporting, and will be needed in future non-base years for LCFF.

 When accepting supporting documentation from another LEA, the new LEA must ensure the documentation provided is from the current school year.
 Once eligibility is established by the new LEA, it may carry over into subsequent years, and eligibility for that pupil does not need to be re-determined until the school re-establishes its base year.
-In this case, schools should be prepared to show auditors the original documentation that designated the pupil as FRPM eligible, which would be the NSLP application, alternative household income data collection form, direct certification list or documentation of categorical eligibility sent from the prior school.
+In this case, schools should be prepared to show auditors the original documentation that designated the pupil as FRPM eligible, which would be the NSLP application, alternative income form, direct certification list or documentation of categorical eligibility sent from the prior school.

 For any pupil transferring to a Provision 2/3 or CEP school in a non-base year within the same LEA, the LEA may use the FRPM eligibility previously established within the LEA, whether eligibility was established in the current year or in prior years, as long as documentation supporting eligibility for those pupils is less than four years old.
 Once eligibility has been determined by the new school, it may be carried over as long as the LEA updates pupil eligibility at least once every four years.

-No. If a Provision 2/3 or CEP school has established an LCFF base year, the school cannot collect NSLP applications or alternative household income data collection forms from continuing pupils during non-base years.
+No. If a Provision 2/3 or CEP school has established an LCFF base year, the school cannot collect NSLP applications or alternative income forms from continuing pupils during non-base years.
 However, pupils not deemed eligible in the LCFF base year who are later directly certified or determined to be categorically eligible during non-base years can be included in the LEA’s unduplicated pupil count and their eligibility can be carried over to non-base years until a new base year is established.

 English Learners Under the LCFF